Holt Surname Meaning, History & Origin

-Holt Surname Genealogy
+Holt Surname Meaning

 In England, Holt as a name is Anglo-Saxon in origin and describes a wood or copse and, by extension, one who lived by a wood or copse.
 A spelling variant is Hoult.

 - Holt Ancestry.
 Holts of Lancashire.

 - General Joseph Holt’s Notice Board.

 Joseph Holt of the United Irish and his descendants.

 - Holt DNA Project.
 Holt DNA.

 - to Ireland (Wicklow), America, Canada and Australia